Stage one: Establish whether there is a genuine redundancy situation

-While the employee is legally entitled to this, and so it will take effect automatically, it is good practice for the employer to remind them of this fact when offering suitable alternative employment.
+While the employee is legally entitled to this, it will take effect automatically; it is good practice for the employer to remind them of this fact when offering suitable alternative employment.

 The trial period can be extended for a further four weeks if the employer and employee deem this necessary.
 However, this extension must be granted in writing before the trial period commences.

-However, if the employee is terminated for a different reason (for example due to misconduct), they will be terminated at that date for that reason, and will not receive any redundancy payment.
+However, if the employee is terminated for a different reason (for example, due to misconduct), they will be terminated at that date and will not receive any redundancy payment.